 Enthusiasm.
 Frustration.
 Euphoria.
 Anger.
 Sadness.
 No, I’m not talking about the wave of feelings you get while watching your favorite television show.
-I’m talking about the scale blues: the feelings you experience with the increases, decreases, and stagnancy that come with your weight loss journey.
+I’m talking about the scale blues.
+You go to measure weight loss, and the feelings you experience with the increases, decreases, and stagnancy can challenge your weight loss journey.

 You know what I mean.

 Week 1, you’re down 2.5 pounds and on top of the world.
 Week 3, you’re staring at that same 2.5-pound loss on the scale, wondering what you are doing wrong—ready to throw in the towel and eat your sorrows away.